 How Flexible Packaging Can Support the Healthcare Industry

-This kind of feedback is essential in developing solutions that help providers effectively care for their patients, and the time is right to start thinking beyond traditional packaging options.
+This kind of feedback is invauable in developing solutions that help providers effectively care for their patients, and the time is right to start thinking beyond traditional packaging options.
+Here are a few of the healthcare industry’s biggest packaging pain points and ways in which flexible medical packaging can help address them.

-One of the biggest hurdles of packaging is standing up to sterilization processes, which is an absolute must in healthcare.
+One of the biggest hurdles of medical packaging is standing up to sterilization processes, which is an absolute must in healthcare.
 Fortunately, flexible packaging holds up well under two of the most prominent sterilization agents for medical supplies: ethylene oxide (ETO) and gamma radiation.

 Flexible packaging’s polyethylene structure gives it a unique breathability that’s suitable for the process of flushing ETO into the packaging and pulling it back out.
-Breathability is not a factor for gamma sterilization, but the packaging materials must pass through the sterilization process without becoming brittle or yellowed, making the strength and versatility of flexible packaging an excellent option.
+Breathability is not a factor for gamma sterilization, but the packaging materials must pass through the sterilization process without becoming brittle or yellowed, making the strength and versatility of flexible packaging for medical equipment an excellent option.

 medical devices for foot joint transplants

-Healthcare Worker Efficiency
+How Flexible Packaging Can Help Healthcare Worker Efficiency

 Style 375 package closure